dariusarnold/born-fwd-modeling/README.md

 The program fullmodel will generate seismograms for one or more sources recorded at one or more receivers.

+## Requirements

+ - Python 3.6+
+ - numpy
+ - quadpy
+ - numexpr
+ - tqdm
+ - matplotlib

+## How to start a simulation

+To generate a full data set for a number of sources and receivers run `main.py fullmodel`:

+ - Create a source file in which all source positions are specified.
+ - Create a stations file in which all receiver positions are specified.
+ - Create a velocity model file.
+This file should contain a function called create_velocity_model which returns a VelocityModel object.
+The velocity model provides the scatterer positions in a (N, 3) shape array.
+Scatterers are discrete points used to model fractures.
+A vertical fracture plane is represented by a dense row of scatterers along its top.
+   An example script that does all of the above is located in `simple_model.py`.
+When run, this file will create a source file named `simple_sources.txt` and a stations file called `simple_receivers.txt`.
+It also contains a function to create the velocity model, so it can be passed to `main.py` as the model argument.
+ - Decide on good values for the general required parameters: source wavelet frequency, (`--omega_central`), source amplitude (`--amplitude`), seismogram time (`--time`).
+An explanation of the parameters is provided when specifying the `-h/--help` flag.
+ - Call `main.py fullmodel` with specifying the path to the model file, the source and receiver file.
+   Specify the general parameters after main and the fullmodel parameters (source and receiver file) after fullmodel.
+ - The output of the simulation will be saved in a directory called `output`, which is automatically created.

 ## Options

 Available options and their explanation can be seen by calling the script main.py